HeapsIO/heaps-doc/Hello-HashLink.md

 [HashLink](https://hashlink.haxe.org/) is a virtual machine for Haxe.
 It can be used to build native desktop applications as well mobile platforms (Android / iOS) and consoles.

-This tutorial requires you to have completed already the [Installation](https://github.com/HeapsIO/heaps/wiki/Installation), including the HashLink specific parts.
+This tutorial requires you to have completed already the [[Installation]], including the HashLink specific parts.

-Please also read (https://github.com/HeapsIO/heaps/wiki/Hello-World) as we follow the same steps but with some changes.
+Please also read [[Hello World]] as we follow the same steps but with some changes.

 ## Setup compilation options

-Create a new folder `helloHL` and a `compile.hxml` file similar to what is done in [Hello World](https://github.com/HeapsIO/heaps/wiki/Hello-World) example.
+Create a new folder `helloHL` and a `compile.hxml` file similar to what is done in [[Hello World]] example.

 But instead of `-js hello.js`, instead use `-hl hello.hl`, your HXML file should then look like this: